 What we liked most about it is that the interior is lined with a polypropylene liner that helps prevent debris from entering your water because it doesn’t come with the risk of chipping, peeling, flaking or cracking.

-This tank also features weather-proof construction with an enamel finish frame and super tough diaphragm.
+This tank also features weather-proof construction with a high gloss enamel finish frame and super tough diaphragm.

 - Has an impressive water holding capacity

 - Anti-bacterial and corrosion-resistant